lab-cosmo/librascal/docs/source/how_to.rst

    #include "tests.hh"
    #include <boost/mpl/list.hpp>

-   namespace proteus {
+   namespace rascal {

      BOOST_AUTO_TEST_SUITE(tutorial_test);

      // creation of the test fixture.
 In practice, this structure would
      // contain data members (here `int val`) that correspond to some data
-     // structure of proteus.
+     // structure of rascal.
 The constructor (which is required to be a
      // *default constructor*, i.e., without parameters) initialises the
      //structure)
      template <int Dim>